cdesterke/ggrftuning/README.md

 ## Step 02: Tune the mtree Parameter of a Random Forest Model with a selected mtry

+This function performs a grid search over a user-defined set of {ntree}
+values for a Random Forest classifier, using out-of-bag (OOB) error as the evaluation metric.
+It accepts predictors {X} and response \code{Y}
+as separate inputs, fits models for each {ntree}, and returns both the tuning results and a ggplot2 visualization with ggrepel labels.

+parameter: X A data.frame or matrix of predictor variables.

+parameter: Y A vector or factor containing the response variable.
+Must have the same number of rows as {X}.

+parameter: mtry Integer.
+The number of variables randomly sampled at each split.
+Must be between 1 and {ncol(X)}.

+parameter: ntree_grid A numeric vector of ntree values to evaluate.
+Default is {seq(100, 1000, by = 50)}.

+parameter base_size Numeric.
+Base font size for the ggplot theme.
+Default is 16.

+return A list with two elements:

+item {results} A data.frame containing {ntree} and corresponding OOB error.

+item {plot} A ggplot2 object visualizing OOB error vs. {ntree}.

 ```r
 ## load script 02